 2. Zoning: One of the Plan's recommendations is to, "Ensure policies and codes support affordable housing."
 As a result, a series of text amendments to Title 27 (Zoning) of the Lincoln Municipal Code were enacted.
 Not all targeted affordable housing directly, but by increasing the supply and diversity of housing options, more affordable units will be freed up as higher income families move up into new units.
 According to the Lincoln-Lancaster County Planning Department, the "...list of amendments was chosen as the starting point for implementing the recommendations within the Lincoln Affordable Housing Coordinated Action Plan but is by no means comprehensive.
 The changes include topics the Plan recommended addressing as well as other changes that reflect trends in approved projects and waivers.
 This is just the first step in the process to support more affordable housing development."
-Amendments were made to height and parking requirements, administrative approvals, reducing setbacks, allowing rebuilding on nonconforming lots among others.
-An additional change was to allow the subdivision of pre-1953 parcels into multiple lots for each building without meeting requirements of Chapter 27.72 Height and Lot Regulations, including but not limited to minimum setbacks, lot width, and lot area and/or requirements of Chapter 27.67 Parking, to create a new lot for each building.
+Amendments were made to height and parking requirements, administrative approvals, reducing setbacks, allowing rebuilding on nonconforming lots for each building without meeting requirements of Chapter 27.72 Height and Lot Regulations, including but not limited to minimum setbacks, lot width, and lot area and/or requirements of Chapter 27.67 Parking, to create a new lot for each building.
 Review of the impacts of zoning creating barriers to affordable housing will continue.